rajritu833/Types-of-HTML-pages/README.md

 # Types-of-HTML-form
-A Signup page for any website
+This is a Singup Page for any Website for Hackoctober Fest